Financial Education and Fraud Prevention

 The Center for Household Financial Stability was launched by the Federal Reserve Bank of St. Louis in May 2013 to research and strengthen the balance sheets of struggling American families.
 The Center’s work includes conducting and publishing research on key balance sheet issues and organizing research, policy and community forums locally and nationwide.
 The intention of these initiatives is to better understand and respond to the balance sheet issues affecting struggling families and communities.

-The central mission of the Consumer Financial Protection Bureau (CFPB) is to help consumer finance markets work by making rules more effective, by consistently and fairly enforcing those rules, and by empowering consumers to take more control over their economic lives.
+The central mission of the Consumer Financial Protection Bureau (CFPB) is to provide a single point of accountability for enforcing federal consumer financial laws and to protect consumers in the financial marketplace.
 The Bureau can answer consumers' financial questions about topics such as mortgages; money transfers; payday loans; credit reports and scores; debt collection; and planning for retirement.

 The Bureau will forward a complaint to the company and work to get a response from it.

-Since 1962, Economics Arkansas has been training Arkansas teachers in grades K-12 how to integrate principles of economics and personal finance into the classroom curriculum.
+Since 1962, Economics Arkansas has been training Arkansas teachers in grades pre-K through 12 how to integrate principles of economics and personal finance into the classroom curriculum.
 Economically savvy students become smarter citizens, voters, consumers and producers.

 The organization offers resources and professional development training for teachers throughout the year.
 Economics Arkansas encourages individuals and organizations to become supporters in its ongoing efforts to build an economically literate Arkansas.